 When we mention RV covers, we are not talking about a canvas cloth or the infamous blue tarp strapped on with rope or held down by bricks.
 While many people choose to cover their campers like that, those are not really the best ways to protect your expensive investment from the elements.

-A proper RV cover that is durable and snug will offer protections that will be invaluable for you.
+A proper RV or motorhome cover that is durable and snug will offer protections that will be invaluable for you.

-Below are few reasons you may want to invest in a good RV cover.
+Below are a few reasons you may want to invest in a good RV cover.

 RV Cover Pros

-A good, durable RV or Camper Cover will offer you protection from any natural or man-made problems, including but not related to:
+The best RV Cover will offer you protection from any natural or man-made problems, including but not related to:

-Ultraviolet Rays – Leaving your RV exposed to direct sunlight will cause the paint to fade, then
+Ultraviolet Rays – Leaving your recreational vehicle exposed to direct sunlight will cause the paint to fade, then

 abrasions and dinging windshields – especially if you live in an area with loose sand and gravel that is